 If left to grow unchecked, algae can clog pool filters, make your pool chemicals less effective, and keep your pool filtration system and skimmers from working at their best.
 Your pool water will struggle to circulate, making your pool dirtier and allowing algae to keep flourishing.
 This cycle can result in visible algae, discolored water, and the growth of bacteria that can be harmful to swimmers.

-Even the smallest amount of algae in a pool can cause algae-eating bacteria to move in, and these bacteria can irritate pool users.
+Even the smallest amount of algae in a pool can attract algae-eating bacteria, which can irritate pool users.
 For these reasons, remove algae from your pool right away with the following tips.

-There are a few measures you can take when it comes to tackling pool algae.
+There are a few measures you can take to tackle pool algae.
 Follow these steps to learn how to get rid of algae in your pool and how to clear a green pool.
+Otherwise, you can call a pool maintenance pro to help you get it done.

 Your pool chlorine and filter alone won’t be able to battle the algae.
-In fact, getting rid of that unsightly algae is going to take a little bit of work—so roll up your sleeves and recruit some help from around the house, if you can.
+Getting rid of that unsightly algae will take a little work, so roll up your sleeves and recruit some help from around the house if you can.

-Note that the process of getting rid of the algae is going to vary depending on the type of algae you have.
+Note that the process of getting rid of the algae will depend on the type of algae you have.
 Even if you’re hoping to clear cloudy pool water fast, you’ll need to follow step-by-step directions to get the job done right.

 No matter the algae type you’re battling, the first step is doing a manual cleaning.